vdesabou/alfred-spotify-mini-player/docs/setup.md

 ## Install PHP (MacOS Monterey and above)

-PHP is no more installed by default starting from MacOS Monterey, so you need to install `php` from [brew](https://brew.sh) (`brew install php`) before using the workflow.
+PHP is no more installed by default starting from MacOS Monterey, so you need to install `php` from [brew](https://brew.sh) before using the workflow:

+* Install brew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+* Install PHP: `brew install php`
 ## Download and install the workflow

 * [Download](https://github.com/vdesabou/alfred-spotify-mini-player/releases/latest/download/spotifyminiplayer.alfredworkflow) the workflow